 Redwood National Park

-When most people think of the Pacific Northwest, they think of lush green forests and rainy weather, and Redwood National Park encompasses this vibe perfectly.
-Located along the coast of Northern California, Redwood National Park is one of the most peaceful and whimsical places for adventure elopements.
-The park is remote and there are a million different hidden gem locations around the area.
-As someone who lives just 3 hours from the park, believe me when I say this is one of the best places to elope in the PNW.
+When most people think of the Pacific Northwest, they picture green forests and rainy weatherโ€”and Redwood National Park checks those boxes perfectly.
+Located along the Northern California coast, itโ€™s one of the most peaceful spots for adventure elopements.
+The park is remote, with countless hidden gem.
+As a local, I can tell you that this is one of the best places to elope in the PNW.
+Black sand beaches, fern canyons, and elk await.

 Mt.
 Shasta